judekurn/judekurn.github.io/docs/teach/scenario_planning.md

 This course examines various futures research methodologies and how these techniques are embraced as scenario development methods by researchers and practitioners.
 The emphasis is on developing competence in facilitating and organizing a participatory scenario planning workshop using appropriate scenario methods.

 ## Course Overview
 Events and trends affecting the future can cause chained impacts in which the potential interconnections between events are becoming more significant in terms of their magnitude and the speed of the occurrence, largely due to the accelerated emerging change—social, technological, and political.
 This sort of cascading effects is difficult to be intuitively and cognitively mapped, let alone forecasted.
 Insofar, policymakers and stakeholders must deal with deep uncertainties in exercising judgment and making decisions.
-Over the last few decades, scenario analysis have emerged as an important tool for decision-making under deep uncertainties.
+Over the last few decades, scenario analysis has emerged as an important tool for decision-making under deep uncertainties.
 The objective of scenario planning is to engage policymakers and stakeholders to be involved in the development of scenario plots and that they will recognize the importance of uncovering and deliberating the implications of the future scenarios.
 The motivation for involving stakeholders in scenario development is to obtain insight and creativity from a pool of experts that otherwise would be inaccessible to the scenario researchers and the public.

 ## Learning Objectives
 Upon successful completion of this course, students will:
 * Understand various scenario methods, their strengths and limitations
-* Be able to design research process for participatory scenario planning workshops
+* Be able to design a research process using a participatory scenario planning method
 * Experience the process of planning and organizing a scenario planning workshop
 * Learn to facilitate a scenario planning workshop